syncfusion/blazor-docs/src/treemap/treemap/getting-started.md

-# Getting Started
+# Getting Started in Blazor TreeMap

-Blazor TreeMap is a feature-rich component used to visualize both hierarchical and flat data.

-This section briefly explains how to include a TreeMap in your Blazor server-side application.
-Refer to [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) documentation for the introduction and configuring the common specifications.
+This section briefly explains how to include a TreeMap component in your Blazor server-side application.
+You can refer to our [Getting Started with Syncfusion Blazor for server-side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for introduction and configuring common specifications.

 ## Importing Syncfusion Blazor TreeMap component in the application